meltyourface/blank/posts/Austin-Spare/Ritual-of-Neither-Neither-State-Psychic-Enhancement-through-Zos-Kia-Cultus/index.md

 ## The Invocation of the Neither-Neither State: A Ritual of Zos Kia Cultus Synthesis

-Objective: To create a powerful, immersive ritual that synthesizes Austin Spare's principles of Zos Kia Cultus, sigil magic, automatic drawing, and the Neither-Neither state, challenging traditional ritual structure and opening participants to new realms of consciousness.
+**Objective**: To create a powerful, immersive ritual that synthesizes Austin Spare's principles of Zos Kia Cultus, sigil magic, automatic drawing, and the Neither-Neither state, challenging traditional ritual structure and opening participants to new realms of consciousness.

-Preparation:
+**Preparation**:

 1. ****Ritual space****: Select a quiet, private indoor or outdoor space.
 Cleanse the area using sage or incense, then create a large circle using a chalk or a cord.